becem-gharbi/becem-gharbi/README.md

 ### Hi there 👋

-I'm a self-taught software developer with a passion for embedded systems, web development, and the captivating world of IoT.
+I'm a self-taught software developer with a passion for embedded systems, web development and IoT.

 Open-source projects have been a huge source of inspiration and knowledge, and I love giving back to the community.